Form Controls

 // alternative syntax: $form['date'] = new DateInput('Date:');

-The form is a descendent of the class Container and the elements are descendants of Component.
+The form is a descendant of the Container class, and individual controls are descendants of the Component class.

-There is a way to define new form methods for adding custom elements (eg $form->addZip()).
-These are the so-called extension methods.
-The downside is that code hints in editors won't work for them.
+There is a way to define new form methods for adding custom controls (e.g., $form->addZip()).
+These are called extension methods.
+The disadvantage is that code completion in editors will not work for them.

 use Nette\Forms\Container;